sammuelyee/docs/_cartodb-platform/import-api.md

   When importing local files, you need to perform a POST with a file (see below an example call with CURL).

 - **url**
-  When importing remote files, the full url to the publicly accessible file.
+  When importing remote files, the full URL to the publicly accessible file.

 - **type_guessing**
   If set to *false* disables field type guessing (for Excel and CSVs).
 Optional.
 Default is *true*.